Professional Maintenance Management for Owner-Flown Aircraft

 For most upgrade projects, our management fee is less than the sales tax.
 As always, you can anticipate that we will very likely save you considerably more money in reduced parts and labor cost than what we charge you to manage the project.

 For avionics upgrades, we evaluate and recommend avionics shops, secure and evaluate competitive bids, assist with panel layout design, and manage each phase of the upgrade process.
+We have both avionics and autopilot specialists on staff to assist you in these areas.

 No, we don’t.
 The maintenance of aircraft in these three categories fall under a different set of FAA regulations that severely limit Savvy’s ability to depart from the manufacturer’s maintenance program.
 It is difficult for us to “earn our fee” for such aircraft, so we stay away from them.